 The Intergovernmental Panel on Climate Change (IPCC) was established in 1988 by the World Meteorological Organisation and the United Nations Environment Programme.
 It analyses the most up-to-date research on climate change, and has reported its findings in 1990, 1995, 2001, 2007 and 2014.
 The Sixth Assessment Report from the IPCC will be published in 2021.

-Projections developed by the Intergovernmental Panel on Climate Change (IPCC) suggest that if our emissions continue to grow at the current rate, the average surface temperature around the world will increase by 3.7–4.8°C between 1990 and 2100.
+Projections developed by the Intergovernmental Panel on Climate Change (IPCC) suggest that if we do not make additional efforts to curb our emissions of greenhouse gases, the average surface temperature around the world will increase by 3.7–4.8°C from pre-industrial times to 2100.
 This rate of warming is probably without precedent during at least the last 10,000 years.
 The same period will also see a rise in global mean sea level of between 61 and 110 centimetres, the continued widespread retreat of glaciers, and significant increases or decreases in annual rainfall depending on location.
 These changes will bring a range of adverse and some beneficial effects to environmental and socio-economic systems.

 The range of predicted changes is broad, for two reasons: